Palmer Springs, Virginia

-Palmer Springs, Virginia is an area in Mecklenburg County, Virginia, United States.
-It is bordered to the west by Buggs Island Lake, to the north and east by Lake Gaston and to the south by the North Carolina state line.
+Palmer Springs, Virginia is an unincorporated community in Mecklenburg County, Virginia, United States.
+It is bordered to the west by Buggs Island Lake, to the north and east by Lake Gaston, and to the south by the North Carolina state line.
 Its main cash crop has historically been tobacco.
-Today, cattle farms are more prominent.
+Today, cattle farms are more common.
 Also, tourism centered around the two lakes is a very important factor for the community.